microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-orchestrator/README.md

 # NLP with Orchestrator

+**Important**:
-**Important**: The QnA Maker service will retire on the 31st of March, 2025.
-A newer version of the question and answering capability is now available as part of [Azure Cognitive Service for Language](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/).
+QnA Maker service is being retired on 31st March, 2025.
+A newer version of this capability is now available as a part of [Azure Cognitive Service for Language](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/).
+To use this service, you need to provision a [Language resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics).
-	For question-and-answer capabilities within the Cognitive Services, see [_question answering_](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/overview).
-Starting 1st October, 2022 you won’t be able to create new QnA Maker resources.
+For question answering capability within the Language service, see [question answering](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/overview) and its [pricing page](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/language-service/).
+Beginning 1st October, 2022, you won’t be able to create any new QnA Maker resources.
-	For information on migrating existing QnA Maker knowledge bases to question answering, consult the [migration guide](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/how-to/migrate-qnamaker).
+For information on migrating your existing QnA Maker knowledge bases to question answering, consult the [migration guide](https://docs.microsoft.com/en-us/azure/cognitive-services/language-service/question-answering/how-to/migrate-qnamaker).
 To use QnA Maker with orchestrator, refer to old sample [here]().

 Bot Framework v4 NLP with Orchestrator bot sample